-Have you ever sat in front of a travel agent who was on the phone with an airline, speaking a seemingly new, yet familiar, language?
-You could have sworn they were conversing in perfectly coherent English with you just a minute ago… What happened?
+Have you ever sat in front of a travel agent on the phone with an airline speaking a seemingly new yet familiar language?
+They were conversing in perfectly coherent English with you just a minute ago!
+What happened?

 Well, what you were probably listening to was just a little ‘Juliet Alpha Romeo Golf Oscar November’, that’s all.

-Below is a quick reference guide to travel industry terms and their actual meaning in the context of travel.
+To help you make sense of it all, below is a quick reference guide to travel industry terminology.
 No more wondering if your consultant is suddenly fluent in Pig Latin, as now, you’ve got the inside scoop!

 A ‘PNR’, or Passenger Name Record, is basically a term meaning ‘reservation’.
 Airlines will often ask agents for a ‘PNR locator’, also known as their reservation, booking or confirmation number.